jachin/thomomys/README.md

 ## Configuration

-This template uses a cutom filter to sort tags by article count.
+This template uses a custom filter to sort tags by article count.
 You need to add this to your config:

 ```python
 from functools import partial